 How we work

-Let’s Grow Kids commits to work and drive toward justice through equitable access to high-quality early childhood education in Vermont.
+Let’s Grow Kids is committed to work and drive toward justice through equitable access to high-quality early childhood education in Vermont.
 Let’s Grow Kids shares the National Association for the Education of Young Children’s vision of early learning communities that teach our children to:

-We commit our organization and ourselves to being anti-racist in all aspects of our work and build our internal capacity for equity work, support a more inclusive movement, and invest in an equitable early childhood education system.
+We commit our organization and ourselves to being anti-racist in all aspects of our work, and build our internal capacity for equity work, support a more inclusive movement, and invest in an equitable early childhood education system.